furechan/mintalib/README.md

 # Polars Expressions

-Mintalib offers expression factory functions via the `mintalib.expressions` module.
+Mintalib offers expression factory methods via the `mintalib.expressions` module.
-The functions accept a source expression through the keyword-only `src` parameter.
+The methods accept a source expression through the keyword-only `src` parameter.
 The source expression can also be passed as the first parameter to facilitate the use with `pipe`.